mtov/engsoftmoderna/en/chapter2.md

 When using Rational Unified Process (RUP), development is divided into the following phases:

-* Inception: this phase
+* Inception:
+\index{inception}
-  \index{Inception} encompasses tasks such as feasibility analysis, budget definition, risk assessment, and system scope determination.
+this phase encompasses tasks such as feasibility analysis, budget definition, risk assessment, and system scope determination.
 At the end of this phase, the business case for the system should be well established.
 It may even be concluded that it is more cost-effective to purchase a system in the market than to build one.

 * Elaboration: this phase involves tasks such as requirements specification (which may be achieved using UML use case diagrams), system architecture